Immigrant Housing in Europe: Overview

 Housing is one of the most fundamental human needs.
-Who lives where and how tells a lot about a society, the opportunities and pathways available for integration, as well as about the inequalities and obstacles to social mobility.
-Housing has a major influence on immigrants’ employment options, educational opportunities, social interaction with the mainstream society, and even their residence, family reunification and citizenship rights.
+Who lives where and how tells a lot about a society, the opportunities and pathways available for integration, as well as the inequalities and obstacles to social mobility.
+It has a major influence on immigrants’ employment options, educational opportunities, social interactions, residence situation, family reunification and citizenship rights.
 At the same time, housing quality is a key outcome indicator of successful societal integration.
-This analysis on immigrant housing in Europe provides an overview of the latest European information sources and guides users through the housing-related content on the European Website on Integration.
-It contains a comprehensive presentation of the state of immigrant housing in Europe, puts forward experts' policy recommendations, dedicates a section to refugees, highlights innovative national initiatives and indicates possible sources for further expertise on the issue.

 Growing knowledge base on immigrant housing

 Despite the differences in the housing stock across Europe, migrants often find themselves in a disadvantaged situation compared to the native-born population.
 As is evident from data collected by EWSI national experts in the 28 EU countries, migrants are generally vulnerable on the housing market, disproportionately dependent on private rentals, more likely to be uninformed of their rights and discriminated against.
 They also face greater obstacles to access public housing or housing benefits and are more likely to live in substandard and poorly connected accommodations, with less space available and at a higher rental cost burden than the national average.